CenturyLinkCloud/mdw/docs/_docs/guides/tomcat-guide.md

   And output is directed to the Eclipse Console view, where you can click on stack traces to open associated source code (including MDW code and your Java assets).

-  **Note:** In config/mdw.properties, if mdw.asset.loc and mdw.git.local.path are relative (eg: "assets", "."), change them to
+  **Note:** In config/mdw.yaml, if asset.loc and git/local.path are relative (eg: "assets", "."), change them to
     absolute paths (eg: "c:/workspaces/my-mdw/assets", "c:/workspaces/my-mdw").
 The startup directory when running Tomcat this way is the Eclipse installation directory.
 Relative to that, your assets won't be found by MDW.
   - Start your server by right-clicking on it (or use the icon in the Servers view toolbar).